DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 4
 ### Summary
+In this step we will start our server.
+If everything intializes correctly you should see a log in your terminal `'Server inititated on port 3000'`.
+If you are seeing errors with `const` check to make sure that your node version is +7.5.0.
+### Instructions
+In your terminal, make sure you are in the server directory, run `nodemon`.
+### Solution

+## Step 4
+### Summary
 In this step we will create a global object called `user` that will have some default properties.
 This will be the object we will modify and read through endpoints we'll create in the following steps.

 ### Instructions